leobudima/elogii-blog/content/how-to-choose-delivery-management-software.md

 They gain the ability to expand their service offer regionally or cross-country while maintaining the same level of control and visibility across all delivery activities.

+### For enterprise

-Besides all of these benefits, enterprises see investing in Delivery Management Software as a way to increase the efficiency of their large-scale operations beyond its current state, while still making room for innovation.
+Enterprises see investing in Delivery Management Software as a way to increase the efficiency of their large-scale operations beyond its current state, while still making room for innovation.

 If an organization is running at maximum capacity at a minimal cost, it can introduce new offerings or integrate the latest technologies much easier into their current system.